my1396/R-Notes/docs/0207-Rmd-Table.md

 **In xaringan presentations, use unicode symbols instead of LaTeX math symbols.**

+- In xaringan, table width is automatically adjusted to fit contents.
+- In html, table width is 100% by default.

 ````markdown
 ```{r results='asis'}
 # Create huxtable and use special characters that will be converted to math